drocheam/optrace/docs/source/usage/tma.rst

           [ -0.03263119,  -1.40538498]])

-Calculation of Entrance and Exit Pupil
+Calculation of Entrance and Exit Pupils
 __________________________________________

-Entrance and exit pupil position and magnifications are also available for calculation.
+Methods for calculating the entrance and exit pupil position and magnifications are also available.
 Details on the math are found in :numref:`pupil_calculation`.

-First, let's load the paraxial eye model, get the pupil position and create the matrix analysis object:
+The following example loads the paraxial eye model from :func:`legrand_eye() <optrace.tracer.presets.geometry.legrand_eye>` and creates the TMA object:

 .. testcode::